-Agent of the year.
-What does that mean to you?
+What does this award mean to you?

-It means a lot to both me and my clients.
+It means a lot to me and my clients.
 It is a mark of excellence and trust.
 I had won before, but I had dropped out and now that I have won again, everyone knows I am back.
 I think it's important to recognize agents, it motivates us and boosts the confidence of clients in agents and that is important for the industry.

-What does it take to be Agent of the year?
+What does it take to be a top agent?